aiven/aiven-docs/docs/platform/howto/use-google-private-service-connect.md

 **Aiven Console**

-To enable Private Link access in [Aiven Console](https://console.aiven.io/), take the following steps:
+To enable Private Link access in [Aiven Console](https://console.aiven.io/):

 1. On the **Overview** page of your service, select **Service settings** from the sidebar.